etokatlian/reel-gen/README.md

 - The transcript is analyzed by OpenAI's GPT models to identify key moments
 - Images are generated using Hugging Face's Stable Diffusion models
 - A short video is created from these images using FFmpeg
+- A custom soundtrack can be added to the video

 ### 3. Direct Extraction Approach